dortania/OpenCore-Post-Install/multiboot/bootstrap.md

 ### Removing Bootstrap entry from BIOS

-Because the Bootstrap entry is a protected entry when resetting NVRAM, you'll need to set certain settings:
+Because the Bootstrap entry is a protected entry when resetting NVRAM, you'll need the following settings in your config.plist:

 * Misc -> Security -> AllowNvramReset -> true
 * Misc -> Security -> BootProtect -> None

-Once these 2 are set in your config.plist, you can next reboot into the OpenCore picker and select the `Reset NVRAM` entry
+Once these are set, you can reboot into the OpenCore picker and select the `Reset NVRAM` entry.